lilhuy0405/lilhuy0405/README.md

 - 👋 Hi, I’m @lilhuy0405 (Lưu Huy) the coding cat :3
 - 👀 I'm a JavaScript hater but as you have seen the stats above.
 I'm using JavaScript in most of my projects :vv
-- I'm currently learning Blockchain, DevOps, PHP Laravel (another thing that i hate :<) and of course JS :D. I'm working as a full stack developper and now also a game developer with Phaser3 framework
+- I'm currently learning Blockchain, DevOps, Zig Lang :D. I'm working as a full stack developper and now also a game developer with Phaser3 framework
 - Visit my organazations to see my works gallary: https://github.com/codingcat0405
 <br>